 You can sign up through Mammoth Mountain for a day (or two) working within the ski area boundaries to perfect technique and to discover the basics of backcountry skiing in a comfortable education setting.
-Here you will learn about the equipment, how to use it, the fundamentals of avalanche rescue as well as tuition in skiing from a PSIA (Professional Ski Instructors of America) Instructor to fine tune you technique.
-No matte row good we are we can always learn more from an enthusiastic professional and great skier and Davey is all of these and more.
+Here you will learn about the equipment, how to use it, the fundamentals of avalanche rescue as well as tuition in skiing from a PSIA (Professional Ski Instructors of America) Instructor to fine tune your technique.
+No matter how good we are our technique can always benefit from tips from a professional ski instructor

 Then it is time to head into the mountains with a mountain guide who knows where to find the best snow and slopes that suit your ability.